 The production program at San Diego State is made up of 6 main season shows each year and a large number and variety of student productions.
 We offer an MFA in Musical Theatre and produce two musicals each season.
 The remaining four shows are chosen to provide a well-rounded theatre experience for our students.
 Often they include a contemporary piece, a Shakespeare or similar production, a show that reflects the diversity of our student body, and perhaps an international script.

 Every MFA student designs a minimum of two fully-mounted productions at SDSU.
 Most designers do many more than that, working on productions within as well as outside the department.
 San Diego State has strong relationships with a number of local award-winning professional theatre companies including the Old Globe Theatre, Cygnet Theatre, and the La Jolla Playhouse.
-Each year San Diego Dance Theatre, a local professional dance company, performs in the Don Powell Theatre and is designed by our MFA students.
 In addition, our partnership with the Department of Music and Dance provides numerous design opportunities in dance and opera.

 The Design Showcase is held at the end of the school year and allows our students to "showcase" their work for industry professionals.
 It is a time for our students to polish and display their portfolios, often resulting in professional design opportunities.
 Graduate and advanced undergraduate design and technology students have the chance to demonstrate the artistry and craftsmanship necessary for the success of all productions.
 Being displayed are various class projects as well as actualized production work from the current theatre season.
 The work representing the students' design ideas and technical skills include: sketches, models, photos, hand and computer renderings and actual costumes.